 Can I work while I am enrolled in the graduate program?

 Many students need to sustain outside employment during their studies.
 Faculty recommend no more than 12 hours of outside work per week, including teaching assistantships.

 Can I take graduate courses in the program before admission to the program?

 Studio and seminar courses are open only to students who have been admitted to either the MGD program, or by permission to those admitted to another major within the College of Design or another university degree program.

 Can I take undergraduate courses in the department to prepare for application to the graduate program?

-The department conducts a competitive admissions process for the Bachelor of Graphic Design program and admits a small number of students among many academically qualified applicants.
-Therefore, the undergraduate program is unable to offer studio courses, with the exception of students who have been admitted to the MGD III track.
+The department conducts a competitive admissions process for the Bachelor of Graphic Design program and admits a full cohort of undergraduate students among many academically qualified applicants.
+Therefore, the undergraduate program is unable to offer studio courses, with the exception of students who have been admitted to the MGD III program.

 Might I be admitted even if my TOEFL/IELTS scores are lower than 100/7?

-International applicants who do not meet threshold language requirements will not be recommended for admission to the university by the College of Design.
+International applicants who do not meet threshold language requirements will not be recommended for admission.
 Language proficiency must be demonstrated at the time of application.